The Air Jordan 1: The Sneaker That Started It All.

 Why is the Jordan 1 still popular?

-The Jordan 1's popularity is ultimately based on three things:
+The Jordan 1's popularity ultimately rests on three things:

 History.
 The model is one of the most important symbols of sneaker culture.

 Timeless design.
-Even as trends change, the Jordan 1's silhouette still looks as good as it did in the 1980s.
+Even as trends change, the Jordan 1's silhouette looks as good now as it did in the 1980s.

 Storytelling.
-Each colorway, retro release, and collaboration adds a new chapter to the model's history.
+Every colorway, retro release, and collaboration adds a new chapter to the model's history.

-Many shoes have been popular for a moment.
-The Air Jordan 1, on the other hand, has managed to maintain its position for nearly four decades.
+Many shoes have been popular for a short time.
+The Air Jordan 1, on the other hand, has managed to maintain its status for nearly four decades.

 An icon that defined sneaker culture